How do psychiatric disorders begin?

 The research team studied mouse embryos subjected to exposure to alcohol, methylmercury, and maternal seizures.
 Methylmercury is an atmospheric pollutant most often created when fossil fuels such as coal are burned.
 Natural sources of mercury include forest fires and volcanoes.

-These environmental stressors were found to activate a single gene in brain cells known as heat shock factor (HSF1).
+These environmental stressors were found to activate a single gene in brain cells known as the heat shock factor (HSF1).
 Activation happened only in cells damaged by the environmental stressor.

 When the researchers used mice embryos without the HSF1 gene, abnormalities of brain structure developed.
 Even very low exposure levels to the toxins left the mouse more likely to suffer seizures after its birth.